 There are also some transmissions, such as the ZF6HP series of gearboxes, where the filter is built into a larger component of the transmission.
 In these cases, it is not possible to change the filter without changing the whole component, which will often increase the cost of the filter dramatically.
 In the case of the aforementioned 6HP transmissions, the filter is built into the sump, and replacing the whole thing can easily end up costing ten times more than a regular transmission filter.

 As mentioned above, not changing the filter makes the job that little bit easier on any transmission.
-Even transmissions where the filter is a simple screw in/out affair—such as the DSG DQ250—not changing the filter is less work that changing it.
+Even transmissions where the filter is a simple screw in/out affair—such as the DSG DQ250—not changing the filter is less work than changing it.
 Where it starts to make a real difference, however, is in transmissions where the filter can only be changed by stripping down the gearbox itself.

 There are many examples of this, such as the AG4 found in Volkswagen Transporters, or the 01J in Audi A6s.
-In these cases, it is necessary to remove and strip down the transmission in order to remove the filter.
+In these cases, it is necessary to remove and strip down the transmission to remove the filter.
 The amount of stripping down required varies from transmission to transmission.
 Some would only require you to remove a part of the casing, whereas others need the entire box stripping down.
 Either way, it’s a considerable amount of labour, and quite an expense if you’re paying a professional to do it.
 In this situation, many people will opt to leave the filter alone.

-There is no Filter!
+There Is No Filter!

 It’s not particularly common (for now) but some transmissions don’t actually have a filter to change, such as the DSG DQ200.
 Transmissions like this are designed in such a way that a filter is not necessary.

-So What's the Risk
+So What's the Risk?

-So, we’ve looked at why you might decide not to change your filter, now let’s look at how risky it is do so.
+So, we’ve looked at why you might decide not to change your filter, now let’s look at how risky it is to do so.

 We know that your automatic transmission needs clean oil to control components in the transmission, and we know that debris can contaminate your fluid even in a perfectly healthy transmission through wear and tear.
 We also know that a partial lack of oil can do more damage to your transmission than a total lack.